-A few days ago, I happened to came across an interesting question while browsing Microsoft support forums.
-A PC user wanted to know the edition and version of Windows a product key belongs to, so that he can download and install the right version and edition of Windows on his PC.
+A few days ago, I happened to come across an interesting question while browsing Microsoft support forums.
+A PC user wanted to know the edition and version of Windows a product key belongs to so that he can download and install the right version and edition of Windows on his PC.

 That said, if you know that a particular key is for Windows 10, then you can determine the edition of Windows 10 the key belongs to by entering it on a PC running Windows 10 as there are only two editions: Home and Pro.
 Once the job is done, you can uninstall and deactivate the key if you wish to do so.

 Luckily, there are a couple of ways out there to easily determine the version and edition of Windows a product key belongs to.
 You can use one of the given below utilities to check the version and edition of Windows you can activate using the product key.

 ShowKeyPlus to check Windows 10 edition a product key belongs to